DivyaDharani/Microblogging-Site-using-Ruby-on-Rails/README.md

-# Microblogging Web Application using Ruby on Rails
+# Microblogging Web Application using Ruby on Rails framework